The Recurse Center User's Manual

 This section of the User's Manual has been modified for public release.
 In it, we talk about the various software and services we use to communicate.
 We've excluded the details because they don't give substantial insight into how the Recurse Center works and could conceivably cause headaches for us if they are revealed.
 We've included a summary below.

-We use an unlaunched chat service for real-time communication during the batch.
+We use Zulip, an open source chat service, for real-time chat.
+It's great for asking questions, getting code review, organizing lunch trips, etc. If you're just getting started, you'll be shown a quick-start tutorial to get you up to speed.
 There is also a shared Google Calendar for events and various pieces of custom software we've written to handle all the little things that come up (RSVPs, dietary restrictions, etc.).

 Everyone who attends the Recurse Center has access to Community, a private discussion forum for Recursers.
 Community is used for announcements, discussion, and social events.

 Community is private.
 The only people with access are Recursers, facilitators, and residents.
 Content is not publicly searchable.
 While they may be online, the conversation on Community is akin to private talk amongst friends, so please use good judgement before sharing things people write there.